divelab/AIRS/README.md

 **[Paper]()** | **[Website](https://www.air4.science/)**

-We are going to release a survey paper about artificial intelligence for science in quantum, atomistic, and continuum systems.
+We are going to release our survey paper about artificial intelligence for science in quantum, atomistic, and continuum systems.
 Stay tuned!